efficios/babeltrace/tests/data/plugins/flt.lttng-utils.debug-info/README.md

 5. Copy the resulting trace back into the Babeltrace repository.

-When running babeltrace with the `--debug-info-target-prefix` option or `target-prefix` component paramater set to the directory containing the right `libhello-so` file.
+When running babeltrace with the `--debug-info-target-prefix` option or `target-prefix` component parameter set to the directory containing the right `libhello-so` file.
 In the example used above, the `libhello-so` file is in the `x86-64-linux-gnu/dwarf-full/` directory.
 In the printed trace, the `my_provider:my_first_tracepoint` events should